Flipkart

-Flipkart Inc. is an Indian e-commerce company, headquartered in Bengaluru, and incorporated in Singapore as a private limited company.
+Flipkart Internet Private Limited is an Indian e-commerce company, headquartered in Bengaluru.
 The company initially focused on online book sales before expanding into other product categories such as consumer electronics, fashion, home essentials, groceries, and lifestyle products.
-In 2025, the company shifted domicile from Singapore to India.
+Since 2018, Walmart has held a controlling stake in the company.

-The service competes primarily with Amazon India and domestic rival Snapdeal.
-As of FY23, Flipkart held a 48% market share in the Indian e-commerce industry.
-Flipkart has a dominant position in the apparel segment, bolstered by its acquisition of Myntra, and was described as being "neck and neck" with Amazon in the sale of electronics and mobile phones.
+According to a 2023 AllianceBernstein report, Flipkart held a 48% market share in the Indian e-commerce industry, in which it competes primarily with Amazon India and domestic rival Meesho.
+In 2018, Flipkart was described as having a dominant position in the apparel segment, bolstered by its acquisition of Myntra, and as being "neck and neck" with Amazon in the sale of electronics and mobile phones.

 History

-2007–2010: Start-up phase
+2007–2010

 Flipkart was founded in October 2007 in Bengaluru by Sachin Bansal and Binny Bansal, alumni of the IIT Delhi and former Amazon employees.
-The company was started from a two-bedroom apartment in Koramangala, Bengaluru.
-The initial investment was provided by their families, which was INR 2 Lakh from each family.
-The website was kicked off in October 2007 and the company was only limited to selling books at that time country-wide shipping.
-Flipkart slowly grew in prominence and was receiving 100 orders per day by 2008.
+The company was started from a two-bedroom apartment in Koramangala, Bengaluru, with an initial investment of ₹200,000 from each of the founders' families.
+The website was launched in October 2007, initially only limited to selling books.
+Flipkart was reportedly receiving 100 orders per day by 2008.